godfgod1/jsProject/README.md

 # jsProject
-practice vanila javascript making a simple app

 ## used stack
 HTML, CSS, javascript

-## what made you this app
+## what did you make this for?
-just practice
+it is simple app to list up what to do every single day

-## when did you start, and how long
+## when did you start
-it started at 8/23/2021
+started at 8/23/2021
-<br> it takes 2 weeks